autonot/aspii.xyz/README.md

-# Good day, netizen.
+# Hello.
 Welcome to ASPII.xyz!

 My name is Ty, I'm a 19 year old college sophomore, and I like computers.